ahsr-cell/HDP_pipeline/README.md

 To illustrate this, suppose you are analysing 50 samples with moderate mutation burdens.

-You know that SBS1 and SBS5 (clock-like signatures) are biologically expected in all tissues [Boysen et al. 2025](https://doi.org/10.1093/nar/gkaf1149).
+We know that SBS1 and SBS5 (clock-like signatures) are biologically expected in all tissues [(Boysen et al. 2025)](https://doi.org/10.1093/nar/gkaf1149).
 However, you could not detect them in samples with very low mutation counts.

 Without pseudocounts: HDP might under-detect SBS1/5 in low-mutation samples because their weak signal is overshadowed by noisier signatures.
 With pseudocounts: By adding pseudocounts to SBS1/5 gives them a baseline presence, encouraging HDP to retain them.